How to Create a Building Property Compliance Register: Best Practices and Technology

 Retention varies.
 Use your matrix to note the period and legal basis.
 In the UK, many safety records are retained 3–5 years depending on the asset and regulation.
 In Canada, OHS and employment records have specific minimums by province.
 In Australia, robust document control and traceability are core to compliance outcomes.

-Step 3: set up systematic inspections and monitoring
+Step 3: Set up systematic inspections and monitoring

 Turn obligations into a working calendar.
 Distinguish periodic inspections, event-triggered checks, and routine monitoring.
 Standardise forms so data is consistent, comparable, and complete.